hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 y = np.linspace(0, 1, 1000, dtype=np.float32)
 ```

-Since CUDA kernel can only operate on arrays that reside in the memory of the GPU, this data must be copied to the device as follows:
+Since CUDA kernel can only operate on arrays that reside in the memory of the GPU, this data must be copied to the device:

 ```python
 x_dev = cuda.to_device(x)
 y_dev = cuda.to_device(y)
 result_dev = cuda.device_array(x.shape, dtype=x.dtype)
 ```

+DESCRIBE_CODE_ABOVE

 The final step is determining the kernel launch configuration parameters based on the problem size.
 Let us choose a block size of 256 threads.